tomitrescak/luis/src/examples/catalogue/README.md

 # How Did We do This?

+You can use this project as your starter project for building catalogues, but if you wish to start from the scratch and give this a go yourself, following are the instructions on how we created this project.

 Start with a fresh project, intialise the new node.js project, add luis and initialise the catalogue:

 ```